-Thank you @Doug Scott (Vacom Inc) for this interesting question:
+Thank you @Doug Scott (VaCom Technologies) for this interesting question:

 Why is it that companies are not, themselves, putting a price on carbon?
 If we have reason to think that companies’ fortunes will rise and fall in response to sound planning, why wait for the government?
 Why not value carbon internally as a means of making more responsible business plans?